karengcecena/MyViews/README.md

 pip install -r requirements.txt
 ```

-Sign up to use the [TMDB API](https://developer.uber.com/docs/rides/getting-started), and the [GitHub OAuth](https://www.lyft.com/developers)
+Sign up to use the [TMDB API](https://developer.uber.com/docs/rides/getting-started), and the [GitHub OAuth](https://github.com/settings/applications/new).
+For more information on OAuth Implementation, check out this [article](https://testdriven.io/blog/flask-social-auth/#oauth).

 Save your API keys in a file called <kbd>secrets.sh</kbd> using this format: